MdeMaic/Diamonds_MachineLearning_Project/README.md

     - Ensure not Null values
     - Avoid not numeric values
     - Drop the high correlated features
-    - Standarize or normalize high value range features
+    - Standardize or normalize high-value range features

 2. Identify the best model
 Different models apport different results.
 Some of them are analysed in the project.